 In an industry that’s constantly growing, keeping up with new developments is important.
 We’re looking forward to tons of new headsets in the future, including:

-The Santa Cruz, Facebook’s codename for its latest development in VR headsets, features the best of the Oculus Rift and Oculus Go all in one.
+The Oculus Quest, Facebook’s latest development in VR headsets, features the best of the Oculus Rift and Oculus Go all in one.
 This headset will provide a visual experience similar to the Rift but is completely wireless, using four onboard cameras and infrared LEDs for accurate inside-out tracking.
 Hand and head tracking tracks the position and movement of the user with six degrees of freedom for extremely accurate and immersive play in any virtual landscape.

-The Santa Cruz is expected to be in developers’ hands sometime in 2018.
+The Oculus Quest is expected to be in consumers’ hands sometime in spring 2019.